-LFAll letters by mail must be paid to insure punctual attendance.
+GTAll letters by mail must be paid to in-sure punctual attendance.

-Miscellann.
+Mliscellann.

 HINTS FOR CORRESPONDENTS .- A contemporary lays down the following pithy code of newspaper by-laws.
 They are the best we have ever seen drawn a subject without hitting it.
-3. State facts, but don't stop to moralise.
-It's drowsy business.
-Let the in cold water.

 1. Be brief.
 This is the age of Telegraphs and Stenography.
 2. Be pointed.
-Don't write all round

-5. If you have written a sentence always the worst in the family.
+Don't write all round reader do his own dreaming 4.
+Eschew prefaces.
+Plunge at once into your subject, like a swimmer | They hold the Old Testament in great in cold water.